JoeyEamigh/membean-destroyer/README.md

 pretty simple - i am not responsible for any trouble you get in for using this.
 This extension does in fact bypass the anti-cheat that Membean has built into their system, but should not be used for cheating.
 This is for educational purposes only.

 This extension works as of 2/23/22.
 Membean could update their cryptography at any time and break the extension.
-I probably will not update it unless I am still in highschool when it breaks.
+I probably will not update it unless I am still in using the extension when it breaks.

 ## Installation instructions